flancian/garden/distributed press.md

 				- less well maintained gateways become issues for user experience
 				- censorship
 				- [[guo]] yes, gateways become a centralized point
-					- gateway should be a backup
+					- gateway should be a backup after serverless client